AUP - Acceptable Use Policy for the Proper Use of Technology

 - Use only your own account and password: protect your password and change it periodically.

 - Report lost or stolen passwords, or any other problems with network accounts, immediately to the ICT Staff or to your teacher.

 - Report hardware and software problems to your teacher or the student TA immediately.

 - Use only software programs authorized by the school.
 If you need to install a program, patch, or update, speak to ICT staff.

 - Store all of your files in your home directory only unless instructed otherwise by your course instructor.

-- You are responsible for Internet sites visited, files in your home directory and all material received under your account.
+- You are responsible for Internet sites visited, files in your home directory, and all material received through your account.

 - Comply with legal and school restrictions regarding plagiarism and the citation of information resources.

 - Use technology devices in ways that do not violate the privacy of, or interfere with, the productivity of other students and staff.

 - Email and personal use of computers should not deprive other students of resources required for schoolwork.